Is There a Dimmer Outlook Ahead for Coty Inc. (COTY)?

 Sponsored

-The average price from analysts is $7.54, which is $0.76 above the current price.
-COTY currently public float of 288.89M and currently shorts hold a 5.19% ratio of that float.
-Today, the average trading volume of COTY was 15.08M shares.
+The average price from analysts is $7.54, which is -$0.15 below the current price.
+COTY currently public float of 288.86M and currently shorts hold a 5.19% ratio of that float.
+Today, the average trading volume of COTY was 14.45M shares.

 COTY’s Market Performance

-COTY stocks went down by -11.26% for the week, with a monthly drop of -5.17% and a quarterly performance of 46.44%, while its annual performance rate touched -41.25%.
-The volatility ratio for the week stands at 7.71% while the volatility levels for the past 30 days are set at 6.50% for Coty Inc..
-The simple moving average for the period of the last 20 days is -1.33% for COTY stocks with a simple moving average of 40.67% for the last 200 days.
+COTY stocks went up by 10.65% for the week, with a monthly jump of 11.61% and a quarterly performance of 50.49%, while its annual performance rate touched -32.66%.
+The volatility ratio for the week stands at 5.88% while the volatility levels for the past 30 days are set at 6.96% for Coty Inc..
+The simple moving average for the period of the last 20 days is 11.51% for COTY stocks with a simple moving average of 58.41% for the last 200 days.

 Analysts’ Opinion of COTY